-(a) heere hung V thos S e lipps
+(a) heere hung thos e lipps

+V S

-(b) greeuously hath Aux Caesar S answer 'd V it
+(b) greeuously hath Aux answer'd V it

-(c) plots O have Aux I S laide V
+(c) plots have I laide

+0 Aux S $\mathbf{V}$

 Ishtla Singh (2005: 162) also notes the occurrence of recapitulation in EModE, through which a noun phrase is recapitulated by a pronoun later in an utterance, as in my two Schoole fellowes,/Whom I will trust as I will Adders fang'd, /They beare the mandat; non-inclusion of subject pronouns in contexts where they are obligatory in modern English, as in nor do we finde him forward to be sounded,/But with a crafty Madnesse [he] keepes aloofe; and the placement of one of two or more adjectives after the noun they modify, as in an honest mind and plaine.
 The latter construction, however, is rare in EModE texts, which favour the modern use of adjectives as pre-modifiers (as in such insociable and poynt deuise companions).